dryliketoast/pfirewall/README.md

 iptables python wrapper for easy firewall configuration on linux

 ## Setup
-- Create a folder in root /root/firewall/
+- Create the folder `mkdir /root/firewall/`
-- Copy the scripts and config files to that folder
+- Copy/Extract the scripts and config files to that folder
 - Customise the configuration files
-- Make sure the script is executable `chmod +x firewall.python`
+- Make sure the `firewall.python` script is executable
 - Run the firewall.python script

 ## Load script on boot